 And there’s no doubt it can be done on a reasonably tight budget – just travel like a local, eat the local food, select your activities carefully and set yourself a budget (and expectations) for your accommodation.

 What did you think?
-Have you been to Sri Lanka?
-Or indeed, to any of the places we visited?
-Perhaps you’re planning on travelling to Sri Lanka yourself?
+Do you have any tips to add on how to tour Sri Lanka on a budget?
+Or perhaps you’re planning on travelling to Sri Lanka yourself?
 Either way, we’d love to hear from you so please add your comments below.

 THANKS FOR READING!